-Below is the list of regular services offered by GlycoAnalytics.
-We offer a complimentary 1/2 hour consulation with the Core Director to discuss your project and needs.
-If you don't see a catalog item below that fits your needs, please contact us: firstname.lastname@example.org.
+Below is the list of regular services offered by our GlycoAnalytics Core.
+We offer a complimentary 30-min consultation with the Core Director to discuss your project and needs.
+To obtain a quote and/or inquire about other services that aren't listed below, please contact Dr. Biswa P. Choudhury: firstname.lastname@example.org.

 + Expand All